Skip to Content

 More things to do in Dunstanburgh

-There’s not a lot more to Dunstanburgh than the castle, but you can follow the coast path in either direction for stunning coastal scenery.
-Nearby Craster is famous for its kippers, and you can pick some up fresh from the smokehouse at L Robson & Sons.
-Or try one of the area’s other seafood specialities – crab sandwiches at the Jolly Fisherman pub.
-And local artist Mick Oxley has a gallery and studio in Craster featuring his seascapes.
+There’s not a lot more to Dunstanburgh than the castle, but you can follow the coast path in either direction to enjoy the stunning coastal scenery.
+And local artist Mick Oxley has a gallery and studio in nearby Craster which displays his seascapes.

 Craster crab sandwiches in Northumberland, England